labex-labs/open-source-labs/go/go-by-example/lab-command-line-subcommands/step1_raw.md

 ## Summary

-In this challenge, you learned how to define and use subcommands with their own set of flags in Golang using the `flag` package.
+In this lab, you learned how to define and use subcommands with their own set of flags in Golang using the `flag` package.
 You also learned how to parse the flags for each subcommand and access the trailing positional arguments.